321 Years Ago

-They fell into a rhythm with their work quickly– Leandros didn’t even need to use his planned conversation starters.
-He was pleased to find they worked well together.
-He had an eye for the big picture, and Roman for details.
-Roman’s intense focus rivaled his own– so much so that they worked straight through lunch without realizing it, finishing most of what was supposed to be a multi-week project in one day.
+They fell into a rhythm quickly, focusing on their work.
+Leandros didn’t even need to use his planned conversation starters.
+They worked well together, Leandros with an eye for the big picture and Roman for details.
+They worked so well together, in fact, that they worked straight through lunch without realizing it, finishing most of what was supposed to be a multi-week project in one day.
 Eventually, Leandros was the first to put his book down.

 “I think we’ve earned ourselves a break,” he said, stretching his arms over his head, his back cracking once, twice with the movement.

-“Mm,” Roman hums, still staring down at their work with a frown.
+“Mm,” Roman hummed, still staring down at their work with a frown.

 “Roman,” Leandros said, when Roman didn’t move.
 “A break.
-This project certainly isn’t worth overworking yourself over.”
+This project certainly isn’t worth giving yourself a headache over.”

 “You’re right,” Roman said, finally putting down the paper in his hand.
-“But what, exactly, did you think we’d do during this ‘break’ instead?”
+He narrowed his eyes at Leandros.
+“What, exactly, do you want to do during this ‘break’ instead?”

 Leandros frowned.
-“Talk, I hope?
-I was curious to know how you’ve been readjusting to Alfheim.”
+“I’d hoped we could talk.
+I’m curious to know how you’ve been readjusting to Alfheim.”

 Roman only raised an eyebrow.